Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/New-AzFrontDoorCdnSecret.md

 # New-AzFrontDoorCdnSecret

 ## SYNOPSIS
-Create a new Secret within the specified profile.
+create a new Secret within the specified profile.

 ## SYNTAX